cybertraining-dsc/fa20-523-349/project/project.md

 Status: final, Type: Project

 - [x] tables and figures have no caption
 - [x] is the arXiv paper cited and relationship explained?
 (Jiayu's response: Have added the arXiv paper to the reference list.
-This report is not a retelling of the arXiv paper <https://arxiv.org/abs/2010.01707>.
+The current version is not a retelling of the arXiv paper <https://arxiv.org/abs/2010.01707>.
 Instead, it uses different methods and experiments on different data sets.
 The methods and experiments in this report are done independently by me.
 Therefore, there is no need to explain the relationship.)

 * Jiayu Li, fa20-523-349
 * [Edit](https://github.com/cybertraining-dsc/fa20-523-349/blob/master/project/project.md)